Available with Workflow Manager license.

 Several fields, such as jobId and objectId, are read-only and can't be edited.
 Required fields are indicated by a dark red outline.

-Related properties can only be configured in Workflow Manager Administrator.
-For more information about configuring related properties, see Configuring extended properties in the ArcMap help.
+Related properties can only be configured in ArcGIS Workflow Manager (Classic) Administrator.

 The data you can enter for the related property fields is restricted based on the field type configured to ensure that correct data is entered.
 On the Related Properties tab, you can choose a display type to store specific information.

-The display types available in Workflow Manager are as follows:
+The display types available in Workflow Manager (Classic) are as follows:

 - Text—Enter text.